alehano/gobootstrap/README.md

 ## Up and running

-To start server, run `go run main.go run_server` (you have to have defined `APP_CONFIG` environment variable with full path to config file).
+To start server, run `go run main.go run_server` (you have to have defined `APP_CONFIG` environment variable with full path to a config file).

 ## Some of used external packages: